danielvo/IBPC/README.md

 - a subdirectory for each sample pool (i.e., for each unique value in column 1 of the input configuration file); every subdirectory should contain GATK-generated pileup results/logs for each sample from a given pool (with the exception of samples marked as contaminant-only);
 - a GATK-compatible interval file per sample pool (includes interval information for variants present in any sample of the pool, with the exception of samples marked as contaminant-only; the intervals are used by GATK during pileup generation);
 - bash script file called "pileup_commands.sh", which is used for running all GATK pileup commands necessary for the analysis;
-- results file called "IBPC_values.tsv" with IBPC-annotation information for all processed variants (includes per-sample variant-level allelic fraction and IBPC read fraction information, as well as information about the associated sample and sample pool).
+- results file called "IBPC_values.tsv" with sample- and pool-related annotation for all processed variants (includes per-sample variant-level allelic fraction and PC-AF values, as well as information about the associated sample and sample pool).

 The code has been run with Python 2.6.6.

 ## A basic plot based on the script's output
-Example of a basic plot for visualizing the IBPC calculation results:
+Example of a basic plot for visualizing the calculation results:

 ```
 library(ggplot2)